YangRui2015/yangrui2015.github.io/_pages/about.md

   - /about.html
 ---

 I'm a first year Ph.D. student at CSE, the Hong Kong University of Science and Technology, supervised by Prof. [Tong Zhang](http://tongzhang-ml.org).
-I received my master's degree and bachelor's degree from the Department of Automation at Tsinghua University.
-My research interests lie in deep reinforcement learning (RL), especially goal-conditioned RL, offline RL and model-based RL.
-I'm also interested in the application of RL algorithms to game AI and robotics.
+I received my master's and bachelor's degrees from the Department of Automation at Tsinghua University.
+I am furtunate to have been working closely with Prof. [Chongjie Zhang](https://people.iiis.tsinghua.edu.cn/~zhang/) (IIIS, Tsinghua University), Dr. [Lei Han](http://www.leihan.org) (Tencent Robotics X Lab), and Prof. [Meng Fang](https://mengf1.github.io) (University of Liverpool).
+My research interests lie in deep reinforcement learning (RL), especially goal-conditioned RL, offline RL and model-based RL, and the application of RL algorithms to game AI and robotics.
+Currently, I am actively researching ways to improve the robustness and generalization abilities of Deep Reinforcement Learning.

-I was furtunate to visit the Machine Intelligence Group of Institute for Interdisciplinary Information Sciences (IIIS) at Tsinghua University, working with Prof. [Chongjie Zhang](https://people.iiis.tsinghua.edu.cn/~zhang/).
-Before that, I was a student intern at Tencent Robotics X Lab (mentored by Prof. [Meng Fang](https://mengf1.github.io) and Dr. [Lei Han](http://www.leihan.org)) and Tencent AI Lab (mentored by [Lanqing Li](https://lanqingli1993.github.io)).
+Feel free to contact me if you are interested in discussing or collaborating with me.

 Publications